The 7 habits of highly effective travel managers

 1. Prioritize and delegate

 For Travel Managers who want to stay on top of all their responsibilities, knowing how to prioritize and delegate tasks is essential.
-When you’re in charge of improving traveler experience, saving on travel spend, keeping stakeholders happy with regular reporting, selecting the best (then evangelizing it within your company) and who knows what else, you can’t expect to do it all on your own and at the same time.
+When you’re in charge of improving traveler experience, saving on travel spend, keeping stakeholders happy with regular reporting, selecting the best travel management software (then evangelizing it within your company) and who knows what else, you can’t expect to do it all on your own and at the same time.

 Write a list of your most common daily tasks, rank them in order of importance and think about which ones you absolutely need to do personally.
 Delegate the rest.
 Then each day, sort your tasks by urgency and always complete one before moving onto the next.